 The Enigma of Stonehenge: Ancient Astronomers and Their Stones

-Stonehenge, a prehistoric monument in England, has long fascinated people with its enigmatic secrets.
-In the 1960s, a controversial theory emerged suggesting that Stonehenge was built by ancient astronomers, who used its stones to predict eclipses.
-This theory, proposed by Gerald Hawkins, gained popularity despite later being rejected by archeologists who believed Stonehenge was constructed by primitive people.
-Another author, Alexander Thom, claimed that Stonehenge was a sophisticated astronomical observatory.
-While the idea of Stonehenge as a calculating device has been debunked, it is now widely accepted that the monument had astronomical alignments and served as a ritual calendar system.
+Stonehenge, a prehistoric monument in England, has long fascinated people with its secrets.
+In the 1960s, a theory suggested that ancient astronomers built Stonehenge to predict eclipses.
+Gerald Hawkins proposed this theory, which gained popularity but was later rejected by archeologists who thought primitive people built Stonehenge.
+Alexander Thom claimed Stonehenge was a sophisticated astronomical observatory.
+The idea of Stonehenge as a calculating device has been debunked.
+However, it is now accepted that it had astronomical alignments and served as a ritual calendar.

-The Controversial Theory of Ancient Astronomers
+The Controversial Theory of Ancient Astronomers & Stonehenge

 Hawkins' Theory Archeologists' Rejection Thom's Claim